MBA with a Coordinated Program in Dietetics

 - The MBA is offered by the Brennan School of Business, a top-ranked program with AACSB accreditation earned by the top 5% of business schools worldwide.

 Gain Hands-On RD Skills Through Supervised Practice Experiences

-All supervised practice experiences are arranged by Dominican University and are located within a 50-mile radius of our River Forest campus.
-All courses are taken at our River Forest campus.
-Upon satisfactory completion, graduates will be eligible to sit for the Registration Examination for Dietitians by the Commission on Dietetic Registration.
-For more information about our program, please review our Coordinated and Local ISPP Programs Student Handbook (pdf).
+All supervised practice rotations and relevant experiences are arranged by Dominican University Coordinated and ISPP Programs staff and are located within a 50-mile radius of our River Forest campus.
+Classes designed to support supervised practice with relevant skills workshops and resource sessions are held both at our River Forest campus and on-line.
+Upon satisfactory completion of all program requirements, graduates will be eligible to sit for the Registration Examination for Dietitians by the Commission on Dietetic Registration.
+For more information about our program, please review our Coordinated and Local ISPP Programs in Dietetics Handbook (pdf).

 Focus Your Business Courses with Market-Trending Electives